Case Study: Coppa Butchery and AgriForaging Compliance Services

 Put the right work in the right order so an inspector can open a folder, follow the day, and close it with confidence.

-We ran a document pass against Spokane practice and Washington retail code using Coppa’s shared materials.
+Gap Work at CoppaWhat we reviewedWe ran a document pass against the Spokane practice and the Washington retail code using Coppa’s shared materials.
 That set included process notes, draft sous vide tables, reduced oxygen packaging workflow descriptions, label drafts, existing logs, equipment specs, and the floor plan.
-From that desk review we locked sous vide endpoints and cooling paths, added in place seal checks and lot coding for reduced oxygen packaging with a shelf life note in the batch folder, and set curing math up front with weight loss tracking by lot.
-Calibration dates were pulled into a single schedule.
+From that desk review ,we locked sous vide endpoints and cooling paths, added in place seal checks and lot coding for reduced oxygen packaging with a shelf life note in the batch folder.
+Why it matteredSequencing the fixes on paper prevented rework and let inspection verify one step at a time against records already in use.
+Training matched the documents on the table, and the labels matched the process, and the environmental monitoring route followed the product path shown in the plan.
+The result was a calm start with controls that read the same in the folder and on the line. |

 Coppa Hazard Analysis and Controls